Get

 Signs of Anxiety in Dogs

 Dogs are expressive animals, and their body language shares a great deal about how they are feeling.
 However, for humans, the signs of anxiety can be subtle and misread.
 This is why getting to know dog body language is essential, so you can learn the nuances.
-Many of those videos that show “guilty” dogs having done something wrong are actually dogs that are stressed and fearful.
+Many videos that show “guilty” dogs after having done something wrong are actually dogs that are stressed and fearful.

 Signs of anxiety in dogs can present as the following: